tustin2121/James_Somerton_Transcripts/_videos/DeepCuts000.md

 <h6 style="font-variant:small-caps">A Negative Oedipus Complex</h6>

 <mark>Billy and Sidney have sex after she announces that, if life is one big movie</mark>, the genre she will <mark>pick is porn.
 Ghostface suddenly appears right after they have had sex and seemingly stabs Billy to death.</mark> As we learn, <mark>this is only a ruse to distract Sidney from Billy's real identity as one of the killers.
 Billy staggers</mark>, it appears, <mark>back to life in his seemingly blood-drenched T-shirt.
-Gaining possession of the gun Sidney</mark> now wields, <mark>Billy shoots Randy</mark>, cites Norman Bates's line about going mad from Psycho, <mark>dabs a finger in his "blood," and brings this sticky finger to his lips.</mark> "Corn syrup." he announces as he tastes his fake blood, "the same stuff they used for pig's blood in *Carrie*."
-Through his own gesture, the queer killer associates himself with a regressive orality as well as a metaphorical female world of suffering, blood, and victimization.
+Gaining possession of the gun Sidney</mark> now wields, <mark>Billy shoots Randy</mark>, cites Norman Bates's line about going mad from Psycho, <mark>dabs a finger in his "blood," and brings this sticky finger to his lips.</mark> <span id="fake_blood">"Corn syrup." he announces as he tastes his fake blood, "the same stuff they used for pig's blood in *Carrie*."</span> Through his own gesture, the queer killer associates himself with a regressive orality as well as a metaphorical female world of suffering, blood, and victimization.

 </from>
 </compare>